USSTRocketry/Phoenix_V2/Design.md

     - check acceleration

 ## Unpowered flight
-- check barometer, if it starts decreasing we reached apogee
+- check barometer, if it starts decreasing, we reached apogee

 # Chute